 Table 1.
-Features associated with the Proposed Action Alternative 7 Table 2.
-List of threatened and endangered species .
-17 Table 3.
-Current compensatory mitigation assessment for the Project Table 4.
-Federal policy and compliance status. .
-33 Table 5.
-List or report preparers, including their role and level of experience .
-34
+Features associated with the Proposed Action Alternative .
+7 Table 2.
+General description of river training structures 10 Table 3.
+List of threatened and endangered species 17 Table 4.
+Current results of the compensatory mitigation assessment 30 Table 5.
+Federal policy and compliance status.
+34 Table 6.
+List or report preparers, including their role and level of experience 35